stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

-* `logs` — Get logs of a running network container
+* `logs` — Get logs from a running network container
 * `start` — Start a container running a Stellar node, RPC, API, and friendbot (faucet)
 * `stop` — Stop a network container started with `network container start`